kaloseia/morphe/README.md

 Denoted by the `fields:` key, the entity fields are specified as a uniquely named key (example: `Street:`) and the finer-grained field configuration.

 Each field may have a list of unconstrained, lower, snake-case (*Example:* `- immutable`, `- mandatory`) attributes.
-Attributes may be required by specific Diasmos modules, but have no inherent meaning to the Dia specification itself.
+Attributes may be required by specific transpiling implementations, but have no inherent meaning to the Morphe specification itself.

 #### Indirected Types